 We all know the physical benefits of exercise.
 Exercise improves body composition, hair, skin, and nail health.
 It also reduces your risk of many diseases.
-However, we often overlook the psychological benefits of exercise, and some of these can be even more important.
-Below are 10 important benefits of exercise that improve the quality of your life.
+However, we often overlook the psychological benefits, and some of these can be even more important.
+Below are 10 important mental benefits of exercise that improve the quality of your life.

 Self-Confidence and Self Esteem